nicholasruggeri/cookies-enabler/README.md

 Adding the ```ce-accept``` class to any element will make it act as an accept button, enabling the cookies on click.

 Adding the ```ce-dismiss``` class to any element will make it act as a dismiss button, removing the notice banner on click.

+Adding the ```ce-disable``` class to any element will make it act as a disable button, removing the notice banner and disabling cookies on click.

 #### Callbacks